jrsmth/ckad/content.md

         ```
     * ```ns``` is short-hand for ```namespaces``` in ```kubectl```
 * A ***ResourceQuota*** belongs to a namespace and defines the quotas that are allowed to be consumed by K8's resources in that namespace.
-    * K8's Resources <-> Object; not to be confused with compute resources like CPU's, memory, etc,
+    * K8's Resources <-> Object; not to be confused with compute resources like CPU's, memory, etc.
+* A ***ConfigMap*** is used to centrally manage configuration data for other K8s objects.
+    * Using a ConfigMap occurs in two stages:
+        1. Create the ConfigMap (declaratively or imperatively [can be literal or from file])
+        2. Inject it into the pod (see pod yaml below)

 <br>